grafnu/daq-1/docs/site_path.md

 * `required`: The required test result, which normally would be `pass` but could be any other test result.
 The presence of this field means that it must match the actual test result in order for the device to pass overall.
+A _required_ test entry will always be tracked in the report, even if no module implements it (using the sekrit `gone` result).
 * `category`: The test category, which is used to accumulate tests into top-level groups.
 There is no semantic meaning to this value.
 * `expected`: The expected state of this test, which is purely informational and again used to bucket